avigad/mathematics_in_lean_source/source/basics.rst

 We will give the versions we prove the same names to help you learn the contents of the library as well as the naming conventions.
-To avoid error messages from Lean, we will put our versions in a new *namespace* called ``my_ring.``
+To avoid error due to names clashes, we will put our versions in a new *namespace* called ``my_ring.``